 - Locate innovative and immersive learning technologies, such as augmented & virtual realities and 3D printing.
 See related library guides:

 Part 1 - Online Tutorial [Approximate completion time 1 hr.
 15 mins.]
 Go to Tutorial.

 As part of Module #1, you will be instructed to complete three short pre-assessment quizzes in D2L, which take approximately 15-20 minutes.
 These quizzes give you an idea of how much you know about the library and academic research.
 The pre-assessment scores do NOT count, but are used for evaluation, improvement, and statistics.
 After you complete the pre-assessment quizzes, continue with Module #1.

-To progress through the tutorial modules, click the tutorial link above then, when prompted, correctly answer basic questions as you work through the tutorial.
+To access and progress through the tutorial modules, click the tutorial link above then, when prompted, correctly answer basic questions as you work through the tutorial.
 After you complete one module, move to the next module.